Animatron/player/doc/API.md

 > ♦ `builder.take % (b: Builder) => Builder`

-Make the given `Builder` to be the source of the data for current `Builder`, its contents pointers will be copied so any changes of fill, stroke, path, text, shape will apply to both instances:
+Make the given `Builder` to be the source of the data for current `Builder`, its contents pointers will be copied so any changes of fill, stroke, path, text, shape will apply to both instances (the same for children, they are not cloned, but pointers to them are copied):

     var src = b().rect([40, 40], 20).fill('#006');
     var clone = b().take(src).fill('#f06').move([70, 70]);